In supporting social justice work, we try as best we can to practise responsible data, and we support partners to do the same.

 - We use Greenhost’s and Koumbit’s servers.
 Greenhost offers an ‘ethical and sustainable approach’, valuing privacy, which we really appreciate.
 We use both to distribute and differentiate our infrastructure, selecting the proper location for different tools and services.
 We also host our email on Greenhost.

-- We use Owncloud for storing documents that may contain confidential or sensitive information, hosted on servers we control.
+- We use Nextcloud for storing documents that may contain confidential or sensitive information, hosted on servers we control.

-- We use Google Drive for non-sensitive information, which is sadly somewhat of a necessity as we’re an entirely virtual organisation.
-Real-time collaboration over documents is a key part of how we work, and we’ve not yet found an open source solution that offers even close to the same level of functionality, but we’re always on the lookout.
+- We use Google Drive for collaboration involving non-sensitive information: as a completely remote organisation, real-time collaboration over documents is a key part of how we work, and we’ve not yet found an open source solution that offers even close to the same level of functionality – but we’re always on the lookout.
 (Note: we don’t use Google’s email services, though.
-As above, we run that through Greenhost.)
+As mentioned above, we run that through Greenhost.)

-- We host our code on Github, a platform which allows us to publish code publicly, collaborate internally and externally, and track changes to our projects and those of partners.
+- We host our code on Github, a platform that allows us to publish code publicly, collaborate internally and externally, and track changes to our projects and those of partners.

 When we’re carrying out research projects, we generally start with a blog post to let others know what we’re working on, in the spirit of transparency and collaboration.

 We always make sure that interviewees have the chance to see their quotes in context prior to being published.
-We also check with interviewees as to whether they’d like to be acknowledged publicly in anything we say publicly about the report or the project.
-When we’re carrying out community calls, we use open source etherpads hosted by Mozilla, to take notes collaboratively during the call.
+We also check with interviewees as to whether they’d like to be acknowledged by name in anything we say publicly about the report or the project.
+When we’re carrying out community calls, we use open source etherpads hosted by Mozilla or Riseup to take notes collaboratively with participants during the call.
 As a backup (if there are issues with a pad, for example), we occasionally resort to a shared Google Doc.